eiramlan/COM326LabSolution/README.md

 + Week 7 Solutions --
   + The usual stuffs

++ Week 8 Solutions --
+  + Lab 1 - contains the Unit Testing module project, you should be able to add this folder into your Student Module project.
+The links for StudentModel is available here: https://github.com/eiramlan/StudentModule
+  + Lab 2 - contains the modified StudentModule, with advanced C++ challenges

++ Week 9 Solutions --
+  + For week 9, remember that you are supposed to fork the solution to your repository, and work on your own RPG Battle System.
+You can use this solution as a base line.
+You are free to build on it, incorporating more logic to the various actions.
+Once you have completed your won RPG battle system, send me a message - I would love to check it out.
+Your solution might be selected as an example for COM326 class next semester

 __NOTE:__ These are sample solutions - as mentioned (repeatly) in class, you can have many solutions to the problem at hand.
 Don't feel shy to explore your own solution.
 You can observe a lot by looking at the various logic applied to these solutions.
 You might infact apply your own logic, which could be more efficient that ones provided here.

 ### THERE IS NO SPOON